jarrvis/github-repositories/README.md

 to run all tests in file:

-`./gradlew cleanTest :test --tests "com.recruit.githubrepositories.api.controller.GitRepositoryControllerSpec"`
+`./gradlew cleanTest :test --tests "GitRepositoryControllerSpec"`

 to run specific test:

-`./gradlew cleanTest :test --tests "com.recruit.githubrepositories.service.GithubRepositoryServiceSpec.Github repository service should return RepositoryDetails from cache"`
+`./gradlew cleanTest :test --tests "GithubRepositoryServiceSpec.Github repository service should return RepositoryDetails from cache"`